 We also have a core design team who have experience in working in close collaboration with customers to design, develop and manufacture Custom Traverse Systems.
 Custom traverses are necessary when a customer has requirements not satisfied by a standard system.
 These requirements usually present new challenges that are varied and, in some cases, so extreme that a completely new design concept must be developed.

-Radial (linear) traverses can be used to move a probe sensor to any radial position across the flow annulus.
+Radial (linear) traverses can be used to move probes to any radial position across the flow annulus.
 These can also have the option to rotate a probe in yaw direction in order that its sensor is aligned with the flow swirl direction.
 A radial traverse can be manufactured such that its size, stroke, and length are optimized for the customer’s requirements, which can be particularly useful if there is limited space around the test vehicle.